CO2 emissions, overview

 Recalculate CO2 emissions for orders

-You can manually pull a statistics report whenever you want.
+You can manually generate a statistics report whenever you like.
 See Creating a statistical report about CO2 emissions in grams.

 Retrieving statistical data via API

-Using Opter's statistics API, you can see how much carbon dioxide (CO2) emissions your transport is estimated to have.
+Using Opter’s statistics API, you can see the calculated CO2 emissions from your transport operations.
 See Retrieve statistical data via API, CO2 emissions in grams.

 Frequently asked questions